Spin and thermal current scaling at a $Y$-junction of XX spin chains: Introduction

 where $\mathcal{J}_Q$ is the heat current, $\mathcal{J}_S$ the spin current, and $T$ the absolute temperature.
 In the low-temperature limit, the ratio asymptotically approaches a universal constant: $\mathcal{L}_m = \frac{\pi^2}{3} \left( \frac{k_B}{g \mu_B} \right)^2$, where $g$ is the Land\'e $g$-factor and $\mu_B$ is the Bohr magneton.
 This result is analogous to the Wiedemann-Franz law (WF) for electrons.
 In the magnonic case, the Lorenz ratio is independent of microscopic details such as the magnon dispersion or exchange coupling, and depends only on fundamental constants.
 This indicates a form of universality in magnon transport across insulating ferromagnetic junctions and provides theoretical foundation for designing spin conductors and energy‑efficient spin caloritronic devices.

 A key point in engineering efficient quantum devices is to make their behavior robust against fluctuations in microscopic system parameters, minor details on the system design, and so on.
 An effective way to achieve this goal is to work at an interacting renormalization group (RG) FP of its phase diagram.
 By means of a combined use of perturbative RG methods and conformal field theory techniques, several interacting FPs have been identified in the phase diagram of Y-junctions of quantum wires, spin chains and/or one-dimensional Josephson junction arrays.
 These exhibit several non-conventional properties, such as spin or charge fractionalization \cite{Chamon2003,Oshikawa2006,Hou2008,Cirillo2011}, or pairing of Cooper pairs \cite{Giuliano2009EPL,Giuliano2010}.
 Moreover, they can host nontrivial realizations of the multi-channel Kondo effect, including its topological version \cite{Tsvelik2013,Tsvelik2014,Tsvelik2014_2,Altland2013,Altland2014,Giuliano2013,Giuliano2020,Giuliano2020b,Guerci2021,Buccheri2022}.
 When aiming at realizing the notrivial Kondo-like FP, it is essential to have control of the parameters at the junctions, due to the (marginal) relevance of some junction interaction.
 In general, the RG flow of the system toward a given attractive FP may strongly depend on the initial conditions on the system parameters.
-Nevertheless, it is known that fine tuning of the exchange interaction between different chain ends is unnecessary in the XX case, because the RG flow is robust against fluctuations at leading order \cite{Buccheri2016,Beri2012,Altland2013}.
+Nevertheless, when a (topological) multichannel Kondo system is realized at a junction of quantum spin chains, it is known that the flow of the system toward the Kondo fixed point is not affected by fluctuations of the system parameters at leading order and, more importantly, it is not affected by differences in the exchange interactions within each XX chain, as well as between two different chains \cite{Tsvelik2013,Altland2013,Buccheri2016,Beri2012}.
 However, the spin Y junction contain another type of anisotropy, namely, exchange anisotropy, which can arise from purely geometric factors \cite{Berkowitz1999}.